How Images Are Formed by Plane Mirrors: A Complete Guide

 Number of image formed by two parallel mirror ()When angle between them is 180 edeg.

-Two parallel mirrors form several images (When the angle between them is 180 deg. (case 1)
+Two parallel mirrors form several images (When the angle between them is 180 degrees. (case 1)

 Image formed by two parallel mirror (Angle betwen them 180 deg. case 2)

-The Number of Images formed by two parallel mirrors (Angle between them 180 degrees. case 2)
+The Number of Images formed by two parallel mirrors (the Angle between them 180 degrees), case 2)

 The Number of Images formed by two parallel mirrors (Angle between them 90 degrees.